|View Irene Trudel's profile|

 |Pearls Before Swine||"Translucent Carriages"||Balaklava|

 Delicate and melancholic, Nick Talbot's songs are grounded in the damage inflicted by love and loss.
 It's a pastoral folksy scene, strewn with rocks and sharpened sticks.
-Nick's acoustic is accompanied on his last song by Jeffrey Alexander of Black Forest/Black Sea, whose electronic embellishments are kin to the dark underbelly of psyche folk.
-Gravenhurst has two albums out, "Flashlight Seasons" and "Internal Travels."
+Nick's acoustic was accompanied on his last song by Jeffrey Alexander of Black Forest/Black Sea, whose electronic embellishments are kin to the dark underbelly of psyche folk.
+Gravenhurst had two albums out at the time, "Flashlight Seasons" and "Internal Travels."
 Sadly, since this performance Nick Talbot passed away unexpectedly in 2014.
 Warp Records reissued his 2nd album and subsequent ones, but all may be out of print now.
 Apple Music does have some of Gravenhurst's music available.

 |-CD: "Tunnels" [Flashlight Seasons]|

 |-"The Diver" (w/Jeffrey Alexander of Black Forest, Black Sea)|